Power: A New Social Analysis: Taming arbitrary rule

 Russell is careful to indicate that his support for nationalisation rests on the assumption that it can be accomplished under the auspices of a robust democracy, and that it may be safeguarded against statist tyranny.
 If either condition fail, then nationalisation is undesirable.
 In delivering this warning, Russell emphasises the distinction between ownership and control.
 He points out that nationalisation – which would allow the citizens to collectively own an industry – would not guarantee any of them control over the industry.
-In the same way, shareholders own parts of companies, but the control of the company ultimately rests with the CEO (Russell 1938:235).
+In the same way, shareholders own parts of companies, but the control of the company ultimately rests with the CEO.

 Control over propaganda is another matter.
 When forming his argument here, Russell specifically targets the doctrines of John Stuart Mill.
 Russell argues that Mill's argument for the freedom of speech is too weak, so long as it is balanced against the harm principle; for any speech worth protecting for political reasons is likely to cause somebody harm.
-For example, the citizen ought to have the opportunity to impeach malicious governors, but that would surely harm the governor, at the very least (Russell 1938:179).
+For example, the citizen ought to have the opportunity to impeach malicious governors, but that would surely harm the governor, at the very least.

 Russell replaces Mill's analysis with an examination of the issue from four perspectives: the perspective of the governor, the citizen, the innovator, and the philosopher.
 The rational governor is always threatened by revolutionary activities, and can always be expected to ban speech which calls for assassination.
 Yet the governor would be advised to allow freedom of speech to prevent and diminish discontent among the subjects, and has no reason to suppress ideas which are unrelated to his governance, for instance the Copernican doctrine of heliocentrism.
-Relatedly, the citizen mainly understands free speech as an extension of the right to do peaceably that which could only otherwise be done through violence (Russell 1938:179–182).
+Relatedly, the citizen mainly understands free speech as an extension of the right to do peaceably that which could only otherwise be done through violence.